 What to do with the care allowance

-Day care for the elderly and their types
+Day care for the elderly and types of day care

-The first group is day care for the elderly.
-This consists of the senior continuing to live either in his or her own home or with a close relative, but being visited daily by a care provider or by the senior himself or herself at a centre where he or she receives care.
-These services include:
+The first group consists of day care for the elderly.
+Care can be provided in the home or in a facility such as a nursing home.
+So the senior continues to live either in his or her own home or with a relative, but is visited daily by the person providing the care, or the senior himself or herself goes to the centre where the care is provided.
+Respite services are an important part of care for the elderly in residential care facilities.
+Day services include:

 Personal assistance

-Personal assistance involves a care worker going directly to the senior’s home or wherever the senior wants to go.
-This is to help with normal daily activities and personal care.
+Personal assistance consists of a caregiver going directly to the senior’s home or wherever the senior wants to go.
+The purpose is to help with normal daily activities and personal care.
 This can include, for example, running the household, helping with personal hygiene or helping with social contact with the elderly person’s surroundings.
 In addition, however, personal assistance also includes help with running errands, exercising rights, etc. Personal assistance is usually always provided by the same personal assistant and is not limited in time.
 It can therefore be continuous or set for any length of time and duration.

 Care service